-Tezlyn currently serves as a senior public policy consultant for Americas most high-profile civil rights leader, Attorney Benjamin Crump.
-In this role, Tezlyn has led political policy strategy for high-profile national cases including but not limited to the George Floyd Case, the Breonna Taylor Case, the Flint Water Crisis, the Orlando Pulse Shooting, the Officer Holtzclaw Rape Case, the Tulsa Monroe Bird Case.
+Tezlyn currently serves as a senior public policy consultant for TIME Magazine's 100 most influential people in the world for 2021, Attorney Benjamin Crump.
+In this role, Tezlyn has led public policy strategy for high-profile Ben Crump Law Firm clients, including but not limited to the families of George Floyd, Breonna Taylor, Monroe Bird, victims of OKC Officer Holtzclaw, victims of the Flint Water Crisis, and the victims of the Orlando Pulse night club shooting incident.

 Tezlyn also serves as a Senior Advisor for the George Floyd Foundation.